Differential equations and logarithmic intertwining operators for strongly graded vertex algebras: -cofiniteness condition

+Hence the vertex operators preserve the $A$-patterns of elements in $V$ defined in the above way.} \end{exam}

-\begin{exam} {\rm Let $V_L$ be the conformal vertex algebra associated with a nondegenerate even lattice $L$ and let $W$ be a (generalized) $V_L$-module as in Example \ref{lattice vertex algebra}.
-Then the strongly graded (generalized) $V_L$-module $W$ satisfies the $C_1$-cofiniteness condition as a $V_L^{(0)}$-module.
-Thus $W$ is also $C_1$-cofinite as a strongly graded $V_L$-module.} \end{exam}
+\begin{exam}{\rm Let $V_L$ be the conformal vertex algebra associated with a nondegenerate even lattice $L$ and let $W$ be a strongly $M$-graded $V_L$-module for a sublattice $M$ of $L^{\circ}$ containing $L$ (see Example \ref{lattice vertex algebra}).
+Then $W$ is $C_1$-cofinite with respect to $M$.